thewca/wca-regulations/wca-guidelines.md

 - E3d+) [CLARIFICATION] Any stopwatch or watch used by a competitor must not have any functions that would help the competitor find a solution.
 - E3d++) [CLARIFICATION] Competitors should not consider a personal stopwatch or watch as the official time, and must submit their solution when the judge calls "STOP".

+## <article-F><clock><clocksolving> Article F: Clock Solving

+- F1a1+) [CLARIFICATION] Video or photographic evidence may be used to support this claim.
+- F1a1++) [ADDITION] If the WCA Delegate doesn't have time to investigate this claim during the competition, they should grant the competitor a provisional extra.
+- F1a1+++) [CLARIFICATION] If the puzzle falls during uncovering, such that all of its pins are affected, the WCA Delegate must provide an extra attempt.

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multi-Blind Solving